Introduction: Wealth Is a Trust, Not Ownership

 | Annual duty | Anytime |

-Both are rewarded, but charity cannot be replaced by Sadaqah.
+Both are rewarded, but Zakat cannot be replaced by Sadaqah.

 The Prophet ﷺ said: